Xilinx/VMC_Help/HDL/sdpram/README.md

 #### Write Mode
-When the Simple Dual Port RAM block is implemented in block RAM, specifies memory behavior for port A or port B when WE is asserted.
+When the Simple Dual Port RAM block is implemented in block RAM, specifies memory behavior for port B when WE is asserted.
 Supported modes are: Read after write, Read before write, and No read on write.
 Read after write indicates the output value reflects the state of the memory after the write operation.
 Read before write indicates the output